-Student progress toward meeting program requirements for the Master's program is reviewed on an annual basis.
-Students who are admitted to the Master's program are expected to complete all requirements within four years from the first semester of enrollment.
-Program and department policy allows students a maximum of five years from the date of initial matriculation to complete all requirements for the Master's degree.
-Failure to complete program requirements within this time frame can result in dismissal from the program and the department.
+Student progress toward meeting program requirements for the Educational Specialist program is reviewed on an annual basis.
+Students who are admitted to the Educational Specialist program are expected to complete all requirements within four years from the first semester of enrollment.
+After completing a minimum of 31 hours of graduate study and meeting all course and practicum requirements of Year 1, students in the EdS program will be eligible for a Masters of Education degree.
+Application for graduation in Summer of the First year, or any other semester, however, requires registration for graduation the semester before.
+Students must be cognizant of the fact the School Psychology Program allows for a maximum of five years to receive the EdS degree from the date of initial matriculation to the program.
+Failure to complete program requirements within this time frame may result in dismissal from the program and the department.
 Additionally, students exceeding deadlines must formally request an extension of their program AND if an extension is granted, must enroll for 9 semester hours each semester until degree requirements are completed.
 If exceptional circumstances have precluded program completion within the five year time limit, a student and his/her faculty adviser may jointly appeal in writing to the School Psychology Committee for a one year extension.

+Leaves of Absence

-Leaves of Absence: Students who need to discontinue their studies for one or more semesters (fall and spring) may file a Request for Leave of Absence form with the department chairperson.
+Students who need to discontinue their studies for one or more semesters (fall and spring) may file a Request for Leave of Absence form with the department chairperson.
 Subject to the approval of the Dean of the Graduate School, such requests may be granted for up to one year for a variety of reasons.
 It should be noted that time spent on an approved leave of absence is not counted against students in terms of the time limits for the program.